Army & Navy Stores (United Kingdom)

 Army & Navy Stores was a department store group in the United Kingdom, which originated as a co-operative society for military officers and their families during the nineteenth century.
 The society became a limited liability company in the 1930s and purchased multiple independent department stores during the 1950s and 1960s.
 In 1973, the Army and Navy Stores group was acquired by House of Fraser.
-In 2005, the remaining Army & Navy stores (the flagship store located on Victoria Street in London and stores in Camberley, and Chichester) were refurbished and re-branded under the House of Fraser nameplate.
-House of Fraser itself was acquired by Icelandic investment company, Baugur Group, in late 2006, and then by Sports Direct on the 10 August 2018.
+In 2005, the remaining Army & Navy stores (the flagship store on Victoria Street in London and stores in Camberley, and Chichester) were refurbished and re-branded under the House of Fraser nameplate.
+House of Fraser itself was acquired by Icelandic investment company, Baugur Group, in late 2006, and then by Sports Direct in August 2018.

-The Victoria Street department store, trading as House of Fraser in 2019, is situated in the City of Westminster, to the south of St. James's Park.
-It is the only department store to trade in the locality.

-Each of its four selling-floors holds a broad range of merchandise including clothing, accessories and cosmetics, furnishing, household and electrical goods.
-'World of Food', a new food hall concept in House of Fraser stores (introduced at Birmingham in 2003), was opened on the Ground Floor to coincide with the store's relaunch under the 'House of Fraser' name but has since closed.
+The Victoria Street department store, latterly trading under the name House of Fraser, was in the City of Westminster, to the south of St. James's Park.
+It was the only department store in the locality.
+Each of its four selling-floors sold a broad range of merchandise including clothing, accessories and cosmetics, furnishing, household and electrical goods.
+'World of Food', a new food hall concept in House of Fraser stores (introduced at Birmingham in 2003), was opened on the ground floor to coincide with the store's relaunch under the 'House of Fraser' name but closed in 2021.
+The building was demolished in 2022–2023, to be replaced by a 16-storey multi-use building called 105 Victoria.